Uniform resonance free regions for convex cocompact hyperbolic surfaces and expanders: Exploiting the expansion property

-We deduce that \eqref{formal_series} is absolutely convergent for $\vert z\vert < \frac{1}{2m-1}$ with respect to the operator norm $ \Vert\cdot \Vert_{\mathrm{End}(W)}.$ Next, we derive a closed-form expression for $G_\nu (z)$.
-To that effect, note that we have the elementary but essential recursion formulas\footnote{These recursion formulas were used by Ihara \cite{Ihara} in his derivation of a closed-form expression of what came to be known as the Ihara zeta function}:
+it follows that the series in \eqref{formal_series} is absolutely convergent with respect to the operator norm whenever $\vert z\vert < \frac{1}{2m-1}$.

+Next we derive a closed-form expression for $G_\rho (z)$.
+To that effect we use the elementary but essential recursion formulas\footnote{These recursion formulas were used by Ihara \cite{Ihara} in his derivation of a closed-form expression of what came to be known as the Ihara zeta function}:

-and for all $N\geq 2$,
+and for all $N\geqslant 2$,